Christianq010/Website_Optimization_Project/README.md

 #File Structure
 ###### app/ #######
-Contains most/ nearly all files and directories forked from the original project (images, JS, CSS etc).
+Contains most/ nearly all files and directories forked from the original project edited for testing and development(images, JS, CSS etc).

 ###### dist/ #######
-Contains files and directories from tools and builds used to automate workflow such as gulp, compressed images etc.
+Contains files and directories from tools and builds used to automate workflow such as gulp, minified files and compressed images etc.

 ##Solution